Haskayne MBA Program

 - Pilar (Argentina) – IAE Business School [DBI-IAE]

-- Santiago (Chile) – FEN Summer School, University of Chile [FEN]
+- Santiago (Chile) – FEN Winter School, University of Chile [FEN]

 All term exchange or short term study opportunities are credit-bearing.
 Students need to go through the internal application process first and then apply to specific programs after their internal application is approved.
 Detailed information about the exchange application process, eligibility criteria, and all the related information can be accessed in D2L.